MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/other-apis/ios.md

 > [!NOTE]
 > If you set the same custom property more than once, previous values will be overwritten by the last one.

 You may remove any custom property by calling the `clearPropertyForKey` API.
+This will only remove the value of the property for a device.
+It will not remove the property name from Mobile Center portal.

 ```objc
 MSCustomProperties *customProperties = [MSCustomProperties new];